contentstack/cli/packages/contentstack-bulk-publish/README.md

   --bulk-publish=bulk-publish      [default: true] This flag is set to true by default.
 It indicates that contentstack's
                                    bulkpublish API will be used for publishing the entries

-  --content-types=content-types    The Content-Types from which entries need to be published
+  --content-type=content-type      The Content-Types from which entries need to be published

   --delivery-token=delivery-token  Delivery Token for source environment